 Lyndhurst Community Presbyterian Church

 The days of meeting in the Village Hall were coming to an end.
 The Sunday school had grown so large that classes were held in the jail and in the garage housing the fire engine.
 Land was purchased across the street, the new home of Lyndhurst Community Church.
-After a time of consultation and discernment, the church became affiliated with the Presbyterian denomination.
-On March 2, 1930 the name was changed to Lyndhurst Community Church (Presbyterian).
+After a time of consultation and discernment, the church became affiliated with the Presbyterian denomination and on March 2, 1930.
+The name was changed to Lyndhurst Community Church (Presbyterian).

 Community continues to be our middle name, our congregation believes this to be a prized characteristic.
 Community is expressed in how we care for one another as well as creative care and service to the neighborhood and local schools.